-As part of an initiative to develop new business around their relocation and housing service, Ex Pat Help approached three telemarketing agencies in June 2016 to trial telephone appointment setting services targeting HR, Relocation, Compensation and Benefits Managers/Directors within SME organisations in the Netherlands.
+As part of an initiative to develop new business around their relocation and housing service, Ex Pat Help approached three telemarketing agencies ito trial telephone appointment setting services targeting HR, Relocation, Compensation and Benefits Managers/Directors within SME organisations in the Netherlands.
 After a competitive pitch, The Telemarketing Company was identified as the best fit for the requirement due to the breadth of their sector and account management experience.

 The Telemarketing Company was thoroughly briefed by Expat Help to carry out an initial 7 week campaign.
 The briefing took place remotely and included a number of additional agents to ensure back up for sickness or absence, and to allow flexibility in finding the best agent profile fit for the campaign.

 Data was supplied by the client, available to them through their subscription to the Knowledge Migrant Scheme, a scheme introduced to make the Netherlands more attractive to high-level knowledge workers and scientists, and to address the needs of Dutch companies and Knowledge Institutes.
 The campaign was geographically targeted to The Randstad area, consisting primarily of the four largest Dutch cities (Amsterdam, Rotterdam, The Hague, and Utrecht) as well as Eindhoven, the design and technology hub in the South of the Netherlands.

 Agents were briefed on the company’s ongoing social media activity and asked to be aware of opportunities created by companies considering relocation as a result of the UK’s Brexit vote.
 In addition to training on the service itself, agents were also given a thorough briefing around various pain points and objections that might be raised.
 Where prospective clients had other services in place, or were not receptive to the appointment offer, profiling questions were provided to gather future intelligence; for example, details of current providers and expiry dates for existing agreements.